Dallas Cowboys Radio Network

 The Dallas Cowboys Radio Network is an American radio network broadcasting all Dallas Cowboys football games to stations across all of Texas, Arkansas, Oklahoma, Louisiana, and New Mexico during the NFL season.
-Since the 2009 NFL season, it has been an arm of Entercom (formerly CBS Radio) and comprises over 50 stations with KRLD-FM in Dallas being the flagship station.
+Since the 2009 NFL season, it has been an arm of Audacy, Inc. (formerly CBS Radio until 2017 and later Entercom until 2021) and comprises over 50 stations with KRLD-FM in Dallas being the flagship station.
 Prior to 2009, Cowboys games were broadcast on 1310 AM KTCK "The Ticket" and 93.3 FM KDBN "The Bone", and also previously on 103.7 KVIL FM and 98.7 FM KLUV "K-LUV".

-Beginning in the 2011 NFL season, a separate contract allows a second network to be carried nationwide through Compass Media Networks, but it is not the official Dallas Cowboys Radio Network.
+The network is one of two networks carrying the complete Dallas Cowboys schedule.
+Outside of the Cowboys designated market area, a separate network managed by Compass Media Networks has offered live commentary with a separate broadcast team to the rest of the United States since 2011.

 Announcers

 The announcers are Brad Sham with play-by-play, Babe Laufenberg with color commentary, and Kristi Scales with sideline reports.